We want to protect Barnsley for future generations. A key part of this is reducing carbon emissions to help limit the effects of climate change.

 Energy efficiency covers anything to use less energy.
 This can be done with insulation and better equipment, for example.
 We also want to make sure the energy we buy comes from renewable sources.

 - Replacement of the Metrodome’s Leisure Complex’s coal fired boilers with a gas combined heat and power unit.
-This will improve local air quality and reduce CO2 emissions.
+This has reduced carbon emissions and improved air quality.

 - An ongoing programme for the conversion of existing streetlights to more efficient LED lights.